 The train gets its name from the Mahaparinirvana Sutra, which contains the Buddha's final explanation of his teachings.
 Its sacred journey includes visits to the most important Buddhist pilgrimage sites of Lumbini (where the Buddha was born), Bodhgaya (where he became enlightened), Varanasi (where he first preached), and Kushinagar (where he passed away and achieved nirvana).

 The Mahaparinirvan Express is operated by Indian Railways using carriages from a Rajdhani Express train.
 It has a dedicated dining carriage, hygienic kitchen that prepares passenger meals, and bathroom cubicles with showers.
 The train is comfortable but far from opulent, unlike India's luxury tourist trains, but then again pilgrimages aren't normally associated with luxury!
 Passengers are greeted with garlands, provided with luggage assistance, and given a welcome gift of a Buddhist guidebook.
 Security guards are present on the train, and tours are fully guided.

-The train departs from Delhi, one Saturday per month from October until March.
-Departure dates for 2016-17 are October 22, November 26, December 24, January 28, February 18, and March 18.
+The train departs from Delhi, one or two Saturdays per month from October until March.
+Departure dates for 2017-18 are October 21, November 25, December 9, December 23, January 6, January 27, February 17, and March 10.

 The tour runs for seven nights/eight days.
 However, it's possible to travel only on selected parts of the route as long as your reservation is for a minimum three nights.

 - Day One - Delhi (afternoon departure from Safdarjang Railway Station)

 - Day Two - Gaya (visit Bodhgaya temples)

 - Day Four - Varanasi (visit Sarnath, and the holy Ganges river for the evening Ganga aarti).
 The tallest statue of Lord Buddha in India is in Sarnath.

 - Day Six - Gorakhpur (day trip to Lumbini in Nepal)